logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 Quota Management
 ----------------
 In order to boost the performance and increase the parallelism of metadata operations the quota updates are applied asynchronously i.e. disk and namespace usage statistics are asynchronously updated in the background.
-Using asynchronous quota system it is possible that some users over consume disk space before the background quota system throws an exception.
+Using asynchronous quota system it is possible that some users over consume namespace/disk space before the background quota system throws an exception.
 Following parameters controls how aggressively the quota subsystem updates the quota statistics.

 * **dfs.quota.enabled**
-	En/Disabled quota.
+	Enable/Disabled quota.
 By default quota is enabled.
 * **dfs.namenode.quota.update.interval**
 	 The quota update manager applies the outstanding quota updates after every dfs.namenode.quota.update.interval milliseconds.
 * **dfs.namenode.quota.update.limit**